MarcOreliOoo/ProjectX/back/Design_pattern_decisions.md

     }`
 -  Behavioral : `require(_owners.length > 0, "owners required")`

-## Access restriction
+## Access restriction <a name="access-pattern"></a>
 As shown for the proxy upgrade, there are some access restriction guaranted by the modifier onlyOwner.
 For the rest of functions, there is protection of access called : commownOwners.
 These are addresses of the owners define while creating a Commown Shared Wallet.
 `modifier isCommownOwner(address _sender) {
         require(isOwner[_sender], "not an owner");
         _;
     }`

 # Usefull links <a name="usefull-links"></a>
 -   [uups-proxies-tutorial-solidity-javascript](https://forum.openzeppelin.com/t/uups-proxies-tutorial-solidity-javascript/7786)